KohkiIsa/CoxPH-and-RSF-senior-thesis/README.md

-# CoxPH and Random Survival Forest (RSF) — Senior Thesis Portfolio
+# CoxPH and Random Survival Forest (RSF) — Senior Thesis

 ## Overview
 This repository summarizes my undergraduate thesis on survival prediction using a lung cancer dataset.